 A.2 Space-to-space links between LEO user satellites and non-GSO MSS service provider system satellites

 [Note: this material will be updated in a future revision of this document.]

-The non-GSO HIBLEO-2 satellite system operates within the 1 616-1 626.5 MHz band employing 66 low earth orbit satellites that support user-to-user, user-to-gateway, and gateway-to-gateway communications.
+[The non-GSO HIBLEO-2 satellite system operates within the 1 616-1 626.5 MHz band employing 66 low earth orbit satellites that support user-to-user, user-to-gateway, and gateway-to-gateway communications.
 The 66 satellites are evenly distributed in six orbital planes with an 86.4 inclination.
 The HIBLEO-2 satellite constellation is depicted in Figure 1.
 The satellites orbit at an altitude of 780 kilometres and have an orbital period of approximately 100 minutes 28 seconds.

 Figure 1